-- 2. Heat the butter and oil over medium heat in a large, heavy-bottomed saucepan or flameproof casserole.
+- Heat the butter and oil over medium heat in a large, heavy-bottomed saucepan or flameproof casserole.
+Season the outside of the pork with salt—but go easy.
 Lower the pork into the pan and sear until the skin is crisp and a rich golden color, turning it every few minutes.
 It will take about 15 minutes to ensure all the edges are golden.

-- 4. Transfer the pork to a cutting board and let it rest for 5 minutes, loosely covered with foil.
+- Transfer the pork to a cutting board and let it rest for 5 minutes, loosely covered with foil.
 Leave the pan with the cooking liquid on the stovetop.
 Skim most of the fat from the surface of the juices and discard, then whisk the remaining cooking liquid to break up the chunks of coagulated milk a little.
 It won't be pretty, but that's okay.

-Wonderful, delicious, and so surprising.
+This maiale al latte was wonderful, delicious, and so surprising.
 This is absolutely not what I expected from braising pork in milk, nor did I expect the milk to transform into such a rich, beautiful sauce.
 The pork was tender, but not falling off the bone, unlike other cuts that contain more gelatin or connective tissue.
 What you do get is a perfectly toothsome bite of meat that is moist and flavorful, just how loin should be cooked.

 Prior to telling what we all thought of this recipe, I must share my mother-in-law’s perplexed and worried look when I started testing it.
 She bought a beautiful pork loin roast and as I was getting ready to start preparing it, she pulled out the oven pan for it.
 I went on to explain this was to be done on top of the stove.
 The look on her face was priceless, and she was pretty nervous about this dish’s outcome.
 Needless to say that once it was cooked, she was in awe as her husband and sons were picking the meat around the bones.
 Indeed, its outcome was a fantastic, juicy, and tender roast filled with taste, and the milky sauce that accompanied it could not have been better.
 Both my husband and I also loved it, but right away started to think of other ways to redo it even more to our taste.
 We thought of adding a nice strong mustard next time.
 We shall see!

 Before that, the juices were still dark pink to red.
 Thankfully I started the recipe early!
 The meat was moist (definitely not even close to falling apart, but I think that is the nature of pork loin) and certainly did need to be seasoned with salt and pepper after cooking.
 I found that simply whisking the milk curds was not enough, so I pulverized in a blender instead for a smooth (albeit very runny) sauce.
 For leftovers tomorrow, I will thicken the sauce slightly with arrowroot or cornstarch.
 The flavor of the sauce was simple yet lovely served with garlic mashed potatoes.
 The bonus was the cracklings, which I sort of saved for myself (I opted to leave the rind on).